-Projects funded under the ER1 Program must conform to all applicable Environmental and Historic Preservation (EHP) requirements, laws, and regulations, as detailed in the Code of Federal Regulations, 44 C.F.R.
-Part 9.
-These include the NEPA; the National Historic Preservation Act (NHPA), as amended, 54 U.S.C. § 300101 et seq.; the Endangered Species Act (ESA), as amended, 16 U.S.C. § 1531 et seq.
-(50 C.F.R.
-Part 402); Executive Order 11988 (Floodplain Management), Executive Order 11990 (Protection of Wetlands), and Executive Order 12898 (Environmental Justice).
+Eligible projects under the ER1 Program will adopt FEMA's Environmental Planning and Historic Preservation (EHP) review process, as authorized under the Appropriations Act, to comply with the requirements of the National Environmental Policy Act of 1969 (NEPA), as amended, 42 U.S.C. § 4321 et seq.
+Applicable EHP requirements, laws, and regulations include the National Historic Preservation Act (NHPA), as amended, 54 U.S.C. § 300101 et seq.; the

+Endangered Species Act (ESA), as amended, 16 U.S.C. § 1531 et seq.; Executive Order 11988 (Floodplain Management); Executive Order 11990 (Protection of Wetlands); and Executive Order 12898 (Environmental Justice).
 All projects funded must adhere to floodplain management and flood damage prevention requirements, and must be properly permitted and inspected by the authorities having jurisdiction.

-24 C.F.R. § 58.22(a) prohibits the commitment or spending of federal or non-federal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
+24 C.F.R. § 58.22(a) prohibits the commitment or spending of federal or nonfederal funds on any activity that could have an adverse environmental impact or limit the choice of reasonable alternatives prior to completion of an environmental review.
 Environmental clearance must be obtained for each project prior to the commitment of federal or non-federal funds.
 For the purposes of the environmental review process, "commitment of funds" includes:

-- Execution of a legally binding agreement (such as a property purchase or construction contract); - Expenditure of CDBG funds; - Use of non-CDBG funds on actions that would have an adverse impact-e.g., demolition, dredging, filling, excavating; and - Use of non-CDBG funds on actions that would be "choice limiting"- e.g., acquisition of real property, leasing property, rehabilitation, demolition, construction of buildings or structures, relocating buildings or structures, or conversion of land or buildings/structures.
+- Execution of a legally binding agreement (such as a property purchase or construction contract); - Expenditure of CDBG funds; - Use of non-CDBG funds on actions that would have an adverse impacte.g., demolition, dredging, filling, excavating; and - Use of non-CDBG funds on actions that would be "choice limiting"- e.g., acquisition of real property, leasing property, rehabilitation, demolition, construction of buildings or structures, relocating buildings or structures, or conversion of land or buildings/structures.

-FEMA conducts an environmental review for each project prior to obligating funds and, for most permanent work projects, before the Subrecipient can begin work.
-For all match payments, PRDOH will adopt FEMA's Records of Environmental Consideration (REC) for the Program.
+FEMA conducts an environmental review for each project prior to obligating funds and, for most permanent work projects, before a subrecipient can begin work.
+For all match payments made by the Program, PRDOH will adopt FEMA's Records of Environmental Consideration (REC).
 All CDBG-DR Energy projects require an environmental review, and proof of a completed environmental review must be maintained in the project's file.
 A copy of the FEMA REC or similar documentation may not initially be included with the project documentation.
-In these cases, PRDOH will work with COR3 to confirm and obtain the FEMA environmental review before initiating a review.
+In these cases, PRDOH will work with COR3 to confirm and obtain the FEMA environmental review.

 PRDOH will conduct a brief review of the project scope and environmental review to verify that the environmental review is still applicable to the proposed project.
 If still applicable, a Request for Release of Funds (RROF) will be prepared for inclusion in the project file.
-If not applicable, a re-evaluation in accordance with 24 C.F.R. § 58 will be required, and PRDOH will work with COR3 to ensure FEMA provides an updated environmental review.
+If not applicable, a re-evaluation will be required, and PRDOH will work with COR3 to ensure FEMA provides an updated environmental review.
+No project funds will be committed until PRDOH receives the corresponding Authority to Use Grant Funds (AUGF) from HUD.